 The Worm Factory® Worm Bin

 The Worm Factory's® stackable, multi-tray design makes it the most efficient worm bin composter around.
+Made of recycled, food grade quality HDPE plastic in the USA.
 Worms begin eating waste in the lowest tray, and then migrate upward in search of food.

 - Three stackable trays and base

 - "Quick-Tips" lid

 - Bedding material